-Although celebrities have always enjoyed dipping their toe into the restaurant business, the past year or two has seen an explosion in celebrity restaurants in London.
-Adding to venues from long time players such as Robert De Niro, we’ve had new openings from Usain Bolt, Idris Elba, Ronaldo, and Mark Wahlberg.
+Although celebrities have always enjoyed dipping their toe into the restaurant business, the past few years has seen an explosion in celebrity restaurants in London.
+Adding to venues from long time players such as Robert De Niro and Ian McKellen, we’ve had new openings from the likes of Idris Elba, Lewis Hamilton, James Blunt and Krept & Konan.
 Here we round up the latest celebrity restaurants in London, along with a couple of golden oldies.

 Ian McKellen – The Grapes

 Located down by the river in Limehouse, The Grapes has history.
 There’s been a pub on this site since 1583, Charles Dickens was a fan – there’s even a complete set of Dickens in the back parlour for anyone who wants to catch up on their reading – and now the pub is co-owned by Sir Ian McKellen.
 They’ve got a separate dining area upstairs but we say find a spot in the bar with a pint of ale and a plate of fish & chips.

 Guy Ritchie and David Beckham – Lore of the Land

 While Guy Ritchie is no stranger to the pub business (he used to own The Punch Bowl in Mayfair), Beckham is a first timer.
 It seems like their venture, Lore of the Land in Fitzrovia, has gone down well with a mostly-positive review from Fay Maschler.
 The beer comes from Ritchie’s own microbrewery on his country farm in Wiltshire and on the food menu there’s the likes of pulled lamb on toast, and tarragon dumplings.